-Payment of filing and recording fees as calculated in Worksheet 8.0 is submitted to the agency concurrently with a hard copy of this application package.
+Payment of filing and recording fees as calculated in Worksheet 8.0 is submitted concurrently with a hard copy of this application package.
 City of Denton requests that the Executive Director calculate the amount of additional notice fees that will be required.